h2oai/h2o-llmstudio/README.md

 H2O LLM Studio requires a machine with Ubuntu 16.04+ and at least one recent Nvidia GPU with Nvidia drivers version >= 470.57.02.
 For larger models, we recommend at least 24GB of GPU memory.

-For additional information about installation prerequisites, see the [Set up H2O LLM Studio](https://docs.h2o.ai/h2o-llmstudio/get-started/set-up-llm-studio#prerequisites) guide in the documentation.
+For more information about installation prerequisites, see the [Set up H2O LLM Studio](https://docs.h2o.ai/h2o-llmstudio/get-started/set-up-llm-studio#prerequisites) guide in the documentation.

 ### Recommended Install